derekl-beep/stackedit-notes/tmp.md

 This project is a part of of the online course:
 [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy.
 With previous programming experience, this course is very helpful for me to understand the web development tasks and the toolkit avaliable.
 The course introduces both the front-end and back-end development, with lots of hands-on practices.
-The tools includes:
+Topics include:

 - HTML5, CSS3, Bootstrap 4
 - JavaScript ES6